videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 logical explanation, there was in fact a reason for them to be there.
-In this case the authors of ThreadLocalRandom took two algorithms for producing PRNGs and refined their implementation until they reached to what SplittableRandom is (ans subsequently ThreadLocalRandom).
+In this case the authors of ThreadLocalRandom took two algorithms for producing PRNGs and refined their implementation until they reached to what SplittableRandom is (and subsequently ThreadLocalRandom).
 Even if that method seems sound, a PRNG needs testing of its statistical properties, and Steele et al tell us that their SplitMix passes the TestU01 battery of tests.